tidke-suyash/Scholarly/README.md

 ## About

-Made by Suyash Tidke — BCA student at MET Institute of Technology, Nashik.
+Made by Suyash Tidke — BCA student at MET Institute of Management, Nashik.
 I do freelance web dev on the side and build actual projects, not just tutorials.
 This one went through a lot of debugging before it worked properly (Supabase JWT issues, OAuth profile creation, Netlify secrets scanner conflicts — all hit, all fixed).

 GitHub: [@tidke-suyash](https://github.com/tidke-suyash)